 Background

-Would people rather donate to blind people or to obese people?
+Would people rather donate to blind people or people with obesity?
 Why do people extend help to some stigmatized groups but not to others?
-Blindness and obesity seem to be perceived differently and have differing associated stigmas, which in turn impact people’s reactions towards these groups and the willingness to help them.
+Blindness and obesity seem to be perceived differently and have differing associated stigmas, impacting people’s reactions towards these groups and the willingness to help them.

-Stigmas are negative social reactions to perceived deviations from the norm (Jones et al., 1984).
+Public stigmas are negative social reactions to perceived deviations from the norm (Jones et al., 1984) and are connotative of negative outcomes, or undesirable, debilitating conditions (Goffman, 1963; Weiner et al., 1988).
 Many factors influence helping behavior towards others in need, and one of the major determinants is the perceived cause of the need for help (Weiner, 1986).
-Weiner et al. (1988) examined how observers’ attributions regarding the causes of stigmatized characteristics is associated with perceptions regarding controllability, their affective reactions, and their subsequent help-giving tendencies.
-Weiner et al. (1988) also investigated how perceptions of stigma causes are associated with observers’ perceived stability of a stigma, or expectations regarding whether individuals could recover from their condition.
-They found that stigmas with somatic origins, compared to stigmas with mental-behavioral origins, were perceived to be more onset-uncontrollable and stable, and elicited more pity and liking, less anger, and more inclinations to help.
+Weiner et al. (1988) examined how observers’ attributions regarding the causes of stigmatized characteristics were associated with their perceptions regarding stigma controllability, their affective reactions, and their subsequent help-giving tendencies.
+Weiner et al. (1988) also investigated how perceptions of stigma causes were associated with observers’ perceived stability of a stigma, or expectations regarding whether individuals could recover from their condition.
+They found that stigmas were commonly perceived to have somatic (physical) origins, compared to stigmas perceived as having mental-behavioral origins, were thought of as more onset-uncontrollable and stable, and elicited more pity and liking, less anger, and more inclinations to help.
 This paradigm was later summarized as the attribution-affect-help judgment model (Weiner, 1995).

+In Weiner et al. (1988), the list of physically-based stigmas included attributes typically thought to be “determined” by genetic and environmental forces beyond personal control, such as blindness and Alzheimer’s disease.
+Their list of mental-behavioral stigmas included conditions typically associated with deviant acts that arise from an individual’s intentions, such as obesity, which is commonly thought to be caused by laziness (Jones & Davis, 1965; Maselli & Altrocchi, 1969; DeJong, 1980).

 We conducted a close replication of Experiment 2 in Weiner et al. (1988) with two goals.
-Our first goal was to conduct an independent close replication on the influences of stigma attributions on affective reactions and help-giving tendencies.
-The second goal was to extend the replication by testing the robustness of the attribution-affect-help judgment model with new more current stigmas and more comprehensive analyses.
+Our first goal was to conduct an independent close replication regarding the influences of stigma attributions on affective reactions and help-giving tendencies.
+The second goal was to extend the replication by testing the robustness of the attribution-affect-help judgment model by using more comprehensive analyses and extending to testing new stigmas.

 We begin by introducing the literature on the attribution-affect-help judgment model and the chosen article for replication.
-We then review the target article and introduce their hypotheses and study design, followed by our suggested extensions.
+We then review the target article and introduce their hypotheses and study design, followed by our extensions.

 Attribution-Affect-Help Judgment Model

-Attribution theory posits that the perceived causality of an event or behavior from attributional search induces various affective reactions and behaviors (Weiner, 1986).
+Attribution theory posits that people attribute causes to observed events or behavior, and the perceived causality of an outcome induces various affective reactions and behaviors (Weiner, 1986).
 Early studies by Barnes et al. (1979), Weiner (1980), and Brophy and Rohrkemper (1981) first investigated help-giving behavior through the lens of attribution theory.
-These demonstrated that causes perceived as controllable led to less helping towards the individual in need than causes perceived as uncontrollable.
+These studies demonstrated that causes perceived as controllable, compared to causes perceived as uncontrollable, led to less helping towards the individual in need.
 Barnes et al. (1979) further demonstrated that help-giving behavior increased when the perceived cause for help was thought to be stable.